 An acquisition is not a tea party, especially if you happen to be on the acquired side.
-Beside the very few people who get a hefty payment for selling off the firm, the acquired team’s patricians are often stripped of their status formally and informally, visibly and invisibly, physically and emotionally.
+Beside the very few people who get a hefty payment for selling off the firm, the acquired team’s ex-patricians are often stripped of their status, gradually or immediately, formally and informally, visibly and invisibly, physically and emotionally.

 An acquired CFO (who is probably demoted to Business Unit Financial Officer) does not only have to deal with his new boss, but also with the mindset of every finance employee who claims that “we bought you”, so do it our way.

 An acquired HR manager will see access to key figures blocked off; programs from the old company will be labelled legacy, and then killed off.
 The verbiage and lingo, titles and perk-management will be realigned with the ways of the new ruling caste.

 Engineering management will force-feed new procedures and tools, hindering and crippling development efforts of the acquired company, even if the acquired company was purchased for its innovation.

 Changes in the IT system will make life a nightmare for the acquired company, making it very hard to do the simplest things for months after months.